ROCm/ROCmValidationSuite/docs/ug1main.md

 interval over which the moving average of the bandwidth will be calculated and logged.</td></tr>
 <tr><td>matrix_size</td><td>Integer</td>
-<td>Size (row and column) of the input square matrices.
+<td>Row and column sizes of the matrices.
 The default value is
 5760.</td></tr>
 <tr><td>hot_calls</td><td>Integer</td>
 <td>Number of GEMM operations executed back-to-back within a timing loop.
 Duration determines the batches of hot calls executed for performance benchmark calculation.</td></tr>